The Harpe Brothers were America's first recorded serial killers and their murders are proof that serial killing didn't get off to a slow start.

 Captain Wood’s daughter, Susan Wood, was later kidnapped by “Big” Harpe and wound up marrying him, becoming Susan Wood Harpe.

-During these early years, accounts of the Harpe brothers’ exact whereabouts and activities are murky.
+During these early years, accounts of the Harpe brothers’ exact whereabouts and activities remain murky.

 However, it is estimated that 1797 was the year that their murder streak began.
-The brothers were living in Knoxville, Tenn., but they fled town after they were charged with stealing hogs.
-Well that, and they were accused of murdering a man found by a river.
+The brothers were living in Knoxville, Tenn., but they fled town after they were charged with stealing hogs and murdering a man found by a river.
 In the first instance of their signature characteristic, the man was cut open and weighted down with stones.

 In between their criminal activities, the brothers managed to have children with their wives, and the families would travel together from place to place.